Starmer: Labour has ‘confidence to fight the SNP as well as the Tories’

 “My Labour Party has chased the rule-breakers out of Downing Street, and we’ll chase them out of Hamilton and Rutherglen too.

 “We won’t stop there.
-Do not doubt us: this is a Labour Party with the confidence to fight the SNP as well as the Tories.
+Do not doubt us: and I hope you can see this, this is a Labour Party with the confidence to fight the SNP as well as the Tories.

 “We’ll take them on in Airdrie, Clydesdale, Motherwell and East Kilbride.
 Lanarkshire – North and South.
 All across the central belt, where the battle for a fairer, greener, Scotland in a fairer, greener Britain must be won.”